Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step4/compose4.md

   (network name):
 ```

-3. Edit `docker-compose.yml` and add this line of code into `redis-container` image
+3. Edit `docker-compose.yml` and add this line of code into `redis-container` image, to running multiple command in `docker-compose.yml` you need to write this syntax that given below
 ```plain
 secrets:
     - (Your secret name)